Requirements of the HSOC Major (14 cu)

 - Core Discipline - Historical: HSOC/STSC 002 or HSOC 112 or HSOC 150

 - Core Discipline - Social Science: ANTH/HSOC 238 or SOCI 175/HSOC 175

 II.
 HSOC Electives (3 cu)

-Find the courses that fulfill this requirement at "What counts as an HSOC Elective."
+The only courses that fulfill this requirement are listed here: "What counts as an HSOC Elective."

 III.
 Concentration (6u)